kemckinnmsft/HOL3000/instructions.md

 	Start ~\Desktop\Set-AIPAuthentication.txt
 	```
-1. [] In the new notepad window, copy the command to the clipboard.
+1. [] Leave the notepad window open in the background.
 1. [] Click on the Start menu and type ```PowerShell```, right-click on the PowerShell program, and click **Run as a different user**.

 	!IMAGE[zgt5ikxl.jpg](\Media\zgt5ikxl.jpg)